dh4/mupen64plus-qt/README.md

 ### NOTE (on game information not downloading):
 TheGamesDB has shut off their API in preparation for launching the new version of their API.
 If you're wanting to download game information but getting "no results found" errors, use the development builds below for a temporary fix ([here](https://github.com/dh4/mupen64plus-qt#development-builds)).
+Note that this version will delete the cached game information and refresh your ROM collection when it first starts.

 # Mupen64Plus-Qt [![Build Status](https://travis-ci.org/dh4/mupen64plus-qt.svg?branch=master)](https://travis-ci.org/dh4/mupen64plus-qt)